Most Rocky Sub-Neptunes are Molten: Mapping the Solidification Shoreline for Gas Dwarf Exoplanets: The Solidification Shoreline

 To quantify the degree to which observed sub-Neptunes are either close to or far away from their appropriate solidification shoreline, we calculate the instellation flux at which the expected thermal steady state transitions from solidified mantle to a permanent magma ocean for each observed sub-Neptune, $F_{\text{boundary}}$.
 We calculate $F_{\text{boundary}}$ for an observed sub-Neptune by predicting the instellation flux it would have at the solidification shoreline corresponding to its estimated EMF based upon the solidification shorelines shown in figure \ref{fig:solidificationshoreline}, using linear interpolation and extrapolation.
 The right panel of figure \ref{fig:solidificationshoreline} shows the ratio of the observed instellation flux and the instellation flux at the shoreline, $F_{\text{observed}}$/$F_{\text{boundary}}$, for each observed sub-Neptune.
-A value greater than 1 for this ratio corresponds to a permanent magma ocean in thermal steady state.
+A value greater than 1 for this ratio implies the planet will have a permanent magma ocean in thermal steady state.
 We determine the uncertainty for this ratio by propagating the errors for the observed stellar effective temperatures, semi-major axes and the planet masses.
-We see that, for the majority of the observed sub-Neptunes (98\%), $F_{\text{observed}}$/$F_{\text{boundary}}$>>1, indicating that they are very far from their respective solidification shoreline in the $T_{\text{eff}}$-$F_{\text{ins}}$ parameter space (figure \ref{fig:solidificationshoreline}, right panel).
+We see that, for the majority of the observed sub-Neptunes (98\%), $F_{\text{observed}}$/$F_{\text{boundary}}\gg1$, indicating that they are very far from their respective solidification shoreline in the $T_{\text{eff}}$-$F_{\text{ins}}$ parameter space (figure \ref{fig:solidificationshoreline}, right panel).
 Only a handful of sub-Neptunes could potentially exist within the `solidified mantle' region of the parameter space, given the uncertainty in their respective flux ratios.
-Therefore, the majority of detected sub-Neptunes, if they are gas dwarfs with a present EMF equal to or greater than that which they had immediately after their boil-off phase, have permanent magma oceans.
+Therefore, the majority of detected sub-Neptunes will have permanent magma oceans if they are (1) consistent with our gas dwarf criteria, and (2) possess a present day EMF equal to or greater than that which they had immediately after their boil-off phase.